mcfatealan/p-strace/README.md

 ```

 When the process outputs that line, you will get a `Retard Alert` with some beeps.
+You will get one when the process exits.

 Enjoy your coffee.